lee2sman/now/README.md

 # THEN

+## Winter 2023

+Received a NEA grant in collaboration with New Media Caucus to support a season of podcast programming, live event, online exhibit and related programming.

-# September 2022
+## Fall 2022

 Working on Archiving Artist Spaces (Little Berlin, GAS and Flux archives in progress).
-And Artists and Hackers podcast season 2!
+And Artists and Hackers podcast season 2.
+Also took time to recover from a surgery.

 ## August 2022